Step 3: Select criteria for stratifying the study area (if necessary)

 Step 3 Example: StratificationRead more...

-The geospatial data layers used to define strata were derived from the BLM’s AIM Master Sample for terrestrial and aquatic systems and included:
+The geospatial data layers used to define strata were derived from the BLM’s AIM Master Sample for terrestrial and lotic systems and included:

 - Field Office boundaries